Parliamentary.ai

 Overview

-This bill proposes to disqualify members of the UK Parliament (both the House of Commons and the House of Lords) who do not meet specific UK tax residency and domicile requirements.
-It mandates declarations of tax compliance and sets out penalties for non-compliance.
+This bill proposes to disqualify members of the UK Parliament (both the House of Commons and the House of Lords) who do not meet specific UK residency and tax compliance requirements.
+It aims to ensure that all parliamentarians are fully compliant with UK tax laws and resident within the UK.

 Description

-- Have been UK resident for tax purposes (as defined in Part 14 of the Income Tax Act 2007) in the year of election/appointment and every subsequent tax year.
+• Residency: Members must have been UK resident for tax purposes (as defined in Part 14 of the Income Tax Act 2007) for the tax year of their election/appointment, and every subsequent tax year.

 Government Spending